Anfinsen's dogma

 Anfinsen's dogma, also known as the thermodynamic hypothesis, is a postulate in molecular biology.
 It states that, at least for a small globular protein in its standard physiological environment, the native structure is determined only by the protein's amino acid sequence.
-The dogma was championed by the Nobel Prize Laureate Christian B. Anfinsen from his research on the folding of ribonuclease A. The postulate amounts to saying that, at the environmental conditions (temperature, solvent concentration and composition, etc.) at which folding occurs, the native structure is a unique, stable and kinetically accessible minimum of the free energy.
+The dogma was championed by the Nobel Prize Laureate Christian B. Anfinsen from his research on the folding of ribonuclease A. His research was based on previous studies by biochemist Lisa Steiner, whose superiors at the time did not recognize the significance.
+The postulate amounts to saying that, at the environmental conditions (temperature, solvent concentration and composition, etc.) at which folding occurs, the native structure is a unique, stable and kinetically accessible minimum of the free energy.
 In other words, there are three conditions for formation of a unique protein structure: